Soukous: Origins

-In the early 1940s, Pool Malebo transformed from a barrier into a communication channel linking Brazzaville and Kinshasa.
-The Cuban son groups like Sexteto Habanero, Trio Matamoros, and Los Guaracheros de Oriente were broadcast on Radio Congo Belge, gaining popularity in the country.
-Due to influence of Cuban son, the maringa dance music—although unrelated to Cuban rumba—became known as "rumba Congolaise" as the imported records of Sexteto Habanero and Trio Matamoros were often mislabeled as "rumba".
-Ethnomusicology Professor Kazadi wa Mukuna of Kent State University explicates that the term "rumba" persisted in the Congos due to recording industry interests.
-Recording studio proprietors reinterpreted the term rumba by attributing it new maringa rhythm while retaining the name.
-Consequently, their music became recognized as "Congolese rumba" or "African rumba".
-Antoine Wendo Kolosoy became the first star of Congolese rumba touring Europe and North America with his band Victoria Bakolo Miziki.
-His 1948 hit "Marie-Louise," co-written with guitarist Henri Bowane, gained popularity across West Africa.
-Congolese rumba gained prominence in Congolese music as early pioneers revolutionized their relationship with the instruments they held.
+In the early 1940s, Pool Malebo increasingly became a cultural link between Brazzaville and Kinshasa rather than a barrier between the two cities.
+Cuban son groups such as Sexteto Habanero, Trio Matamoros, and Los Guaracheros de Oriente were broadcast on Radio Congo Belge and became popular across the country.
+Although maringa music was not directly related to Cuban rumba, it gradually became known as "rumba Congolaise" because imported records by Cuban groups were often mistakenly labeled as "rumba".
+Ethnomusicology professor Kazadi wa Mukuna explained that the name remained popular partly because recording companies reused the term "rumba" while adapting it to local maringa rhythms.
+The music consequently became known as "Congolese rumba" or "African rumba".
+Antoine Wendo Kolosoy later became one of the first major stars of Congolese rumba.
+His 1948 song "Marie-Louise", co-written with guitarist Henri Bowane, became popular across Sub-Saharan Africa.
+Early pioneers of the genre helped establish Congolese rumba by developing new ways of playing and arranging their instruments.